-https://aws.amazon.com/
+5 https://aws.amazon.com/

+When IAS from one instance notices the high load in the master, it spawns an Initiator instance in the cluster - main, and sets the flag to false to avoid further scaling outs/ins.
 Monitoring for scaling out happens when there is no Initiator instance in the node, and monitoring for scaling in happens when there is an Initiator instance, for each individual node.
 This ensures 0 or 1 of Initiator instances in each node, and avoids unnecessary hits to the Hazelcast distributed objects holding the health information.
 Since IAS is in a separate cluster (cluster-sub) from the simulation (cluster-main), the executions are independent.

 Adaptive Scaling is used to create prototype deployments with elasticity.
 When the simulations complete, the Hazelcast instances running in the cluster-main will be terminated, and the distributed objects stored in the cluster-sub will be cleaned.
-These instances just require Hazelcast and the adaptive scaler thread to keep them connected, providing their CPU, memory, and storage for the simulation work voluntarily, in a BOINClike cycle sharing model.
+These instances just require Hazelcast and the adaptive scaler thread to keep them connected, providing their CPU and storage for the simulation work voluntarily, in a BOINC6-like cycle sharing model.
 The entire simulation code can be loaded and kept only on the master and exported transparently to other nodes joining it, and execute from all the nodes, following the Simulator - Initiator based strategy.
 All the member nodes are from the same network, that they have joined by TCP-IP or multicast.
-Hence the cycle sharing in $Cloud^2Sim$ is not public as in voluntary computing.
-Due to this nature, the security implications involved in voluntary computing are not applicable to $Cloud^2Sim$ .
+Hence the cycle sharing in Cloud2Sim is not public as in voluntary computing.
+Due to this nature, the security implications involved in voluntary computing are not applicable to $Cloud^2Sim$.